MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 1. Expand **Task Sequences** and then locate the Autopilot for existing devices task sequence created in the [Create Autopilot task sequence in Configuration Manager](create-autopilot-task-sequence.md) step.

 1. Once the Autopilot for existing devices task sequence is located, select it and then on the ribbon, select **Edit**.
-Alternatively, right-click on the the Autopilot for existing devices task sequence and select **Edit**.
+Alternatively, right-click on the Autopilot for existing devices task sequence and select **Edit**.

 1. In the **Task Sequence Editor** window that opens:

    1. Select the **Prepare device for Windows Autopilot** group and then select the **Remove** option in the top left of the task sequence editor.
-A confirmation dialog box will appear confirming to delete the step.
+A confirmation dialog box appears confirming to delete the step.
 Select the **Yes** button to remove the **Prepare device for Windows Autopilot** group.

    1. Select the **Setup Operating System** group and then select the **Remove** option in the top left of the task sequence editor.
-A confirmation dialog box will appear confirming to delete the step.
+A confirmation dialog box appears confirming to delete the step.
 Select the **Yes** button to remove the **Setup Operating System** group.

       > [!NOTE]
       >